 AMTHUG-1: Fidel Castro (Cuban dictator) (MFF)

-BE: Locational prefix for Poland (MFF)
+BE: Locational prefix for the nation of Poland (MFF)

 BGACTRESS: International Organizations Division (MFF)